Sapphire: Parti sapphires

 Particolored sapphires (or bi-color sapphires) are those stones that exhibit two or more colors within a single stone.
-The desirability of particolored or bi-color sapphires is usually judged based on the zoning or location of their colors, the colors’ saturation, and the contrast of their colors.
+The desirability of particolored or bi-color sapphires is usually judged based on the zoning or location of their colors, the colors' saturation, and the contrast of their colors.
 Australia is the largest source of particolored sapphires; they are not commonly used in mainstream jewelry and remain relatively unknown.
 Particolored sapphires cannot be created synthetically and only occur naturally.
-The vast majority of particolored sapphires occur naturally, but it is possible to replicate the appearance of a particolored sapphire in a synthetic sapphire.

-Colorless sapphires have historically been used as diamond substitutes in jewelry.

 Pink sapphires

 Pink sapphires occur in shades from light to dark pink, and deepen in color as the quantity of chromium increases.
 The deeper the pink color, the higher their monetary value.
 In the United States, a minimum color saturation must be met to be called a ruby, otherwise the stone is referred to as a pink sapphire.

 Padparadscha

 Padparadscha is a delicate, light to medium toned, pink-orange to orange-pink hued corundum, originally found in Sri Lanka, but also found in deposits in Vietnam and parts of East Africa.
 Padparadscha sapphires are rare; the rarest of all is the totally natural variety, with no sign of artificial treatment.